Uber driver cited $250 in Miami for not speaking English

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

-An incident report from airport authorities says 54-year-old Hechavarria was fined after she couldn’t understand when an officer greeted her Sunday.
-Hechavarria speaks Spanish.

-Two out of three people in Miami-Dade county speak Spanish at home, according to census estimates.
-Most Hispanics are of Cuban origin, but there are also many Colombians and Venezuelans.
+Considered the capital of Latin America, Miami has the largest population of Cubans outside of Havana and is increasingly welcoming Venezuelan immigrants or asylum seekers.
+Two out of three people in Miami-Dade County speak Spanish at home, according to census estimates.

+The county declared itself bilingual nearly 45 years ago after becoming home to many Cuban exiles fleeing Fidel Castro’s regime.
+The designation was overturned in 1980 but restored in 1993.
+The state, however, voted to make English the official language in 1988.

+The local ordinance mandating drivers should be able to communicate in English went into effect last year.
+But on July 1, it will be replaced by a state law that doesn’t have the language requirement passed in the Florida legislature earlier this year to avoid local governments from regulating ride-sharing companies.